 We meet in Bozburun on the Tymnos hotel terrace at 6.30pm for the trip briefing.
 Our hotel is located right on the seafront.
 You can basically walk from your room to the sea barefoot.
 You meet your guides and other swimmers on the trip.
-We explain to you the details for the week ahead followed by dinner.
+We explain to you the details for the week ahead.
 In case you are arriving late this evening, we are happy to do another short briefing the next morning 30 minutes before breakfast.
 Please email us about your late arrival.

 For our first day out at sea our Turkish gulet boat takes us to the east side of Kizil island where we swim alongside the island to the end of the northern tip.
 Kizil island has impressive views up to 200m high and the only residents are local goats.
 It is time to enjoy a great Turkish lunch on the boat in the aquarium bay.
 Having a nice meal on deck after the swim and looking at the azure blue sea is a special experience.
 In the afternoon we do a swimming stroke video recording which we analyse later on at the hotel.

 Afternoon swim is a loop around the Kiseli island where the water is mostly shallow, up to 5m in-depth, and we can see every little detail of the sea bed.
 Blue-turquoise sea colour makes this swim a special experience.
 The boat ride back to the hotel.
 It is time for video analysis on how to improve your open water swimming technique.